austin-laney/shortest-path-server/NOTES.md

 I hoped to have this to you earlier in the week, but I completed this around my normal work schedule and my family.

-Again, thank you for talking to me and giving me the opportunity to do this I did enjoy it.
+Again, thank you for talking to me and giving me the opportunity to do this.
+I did enjoy it.

 Suggestions for the project
 None of the file meta data is sent along with the input.
 Without this, having the server